> Commission Home > Our Departments > Central Administrative Services > Office of Internal Audit > Internal Audit Services Provided

 An audit is an examination and analysis of an organization, program, function or activity.
 Our audits are performed in accordance with Generally Accepted Government Auditing Standards (GAGAS), issued by the Government Accountability Office.
 The OIA completes several different types of audits.

-Commission management provides implementation dates for corrective actions at the end of the audit.
+At the end of the audit, management provides implementation dates for corrective actions.
 After the implementation date, an auditor contacts appropriate personnel and establishes times to review completed corrective actions.
 The auditor evaluates the corrective action, reviews procedural changes and performs limited testing, as applicable, to determine if the action taken addresses the concern presented in the report.

-Apart from the ongoing audit services, OIA strives to become a key advisor for Commission management.
-In this role, auditors help to disseminate good ideas and prevent potential problems from becoming actual ones.
-Through their understanding of the Commission’s environment and applicable procedures and governance, the audit staff is available for consultations on interpretations of procedures or for performance of other objective analysis or measurement.
+In addition to ongoing audit services, the OIA strives to be a key advisor for M-NCPPC management.
+In this role, auditors share good ideas and help prevent potential problems from becoming actual problems.
+The audit staff is available for consultations on interpretations of procedures or for performance of other objective analysis or measurement.

-As part of its advisory services, OIA is available to assist management in the planning, design, or implementation of new systems or organizational restructuring within their departments.
-OIA can also assist managers in advising and interpreting Commission policies and suggest appropriate departmental procedures which would ensure compliance with those policies.
+As part of its advisory services, the OIA is available to assist management in planning, designing, or implementing new systems or organizational restructuring.